 Some of the events monitored through the event download mechanism are reported by the terminal each time the event occurs, while other events are reported only once (the terminal removes the event type from the current event list once the event occurs).
-This is summarized in the table below.
+This is summarized in table F.1.